currentxchange/loot/README.md

 ### Leveled Rewards using Integer Series

 The contract utilizes various integer sequences for calculating rewards, offering a range of series including Fibonacci, Silver Ratio, Tetrahedral, and more.
 This allows for a rich and flexible rewards system that can be tailored to the specific needs and goals of the NFT project.
 See them in `integer-series.hpp`

+> ⚡️ Warning: Failure to understand the reward multipliers may result in overpaying with your token.
+Once you deploy the contract, you must send rewards to it or it will stop paying.
+If you want the rewards out of the contract, call `refund`, ⚠️ any authorized account on the NFT collection can take out the rewards ⚠️.
+You can always set multipliers to 0 to pause the rewards, and also you can update the config with base unit of rewards, adjusting the final amount.

+Loot uses integer series for reward levels corresponding to multipliers.
+You'll call `setconfig` with one of these values: FIBONACCI, SILVER, TETRAHEDRAL, OCTAHEDRAL, HEXAHEDRAL, ICOSAHEDRAL, DODECAHEDRAL, LUCAS, TRIANGULAR, SQUARE, PENTAGONAL, HEXAGONAL.
+If you pass any other value Get to know these series in the integer-series.hpp file.

 ---